kepstin/regainer/README.md

 regainer writes ReplayGain tags compatible with the [ReplayGain 2.0](https://wiki.hydrogenaud.io/index.php?title=ReplayGain_2.0_specification) proposed specification.
-The tags written by regainer are compatible with a wide variety of players that support ReplayGain.
-It does this by writing multiple formats of ReplayGain tags within the same file for file types like mp3 which have multiple ways of storing ReplayGain information.
+The tags written by regainer are compatible with a wide variety of players, even older players.
+It does this by writing multiple formats of tags within the same file for file types like mp3 which have multiple ways to store ReplayGain information.

 If you find a player that is not compatible with tags written by regainer, please let me know by filing an issue on Github.

 ## Requirements

 regainer is written in Python 3.
-It should work with Python 3.5 and any later release.
+It should work with Python 3.4 and any later release.
 In addition to Python, you will need the following:

 - [mutagen](https://mutagen.readthedocs.io/), a Python library that can read